Carla802/FinalProject/README.md

 This is a Flask application in Python, using a Mongodb database.

 It has a login/register system, and a connected user can access to the list of all users.
 Every user has a role.
 If an user is admin, he can delete or edit users (changing username or role for example).
+You can log out at any moment.

 The app is dockerized and can be run with Docker-Compose.
 It contains two containers, one for the flask app, and one for the mongo database.
 The database is persistant with volume.
 The containers are connected by a bridge network.